luapower/website/www/md/get-involved.md

   * a bunch of Windows, Linux and OSX machines set up to collect package dependency information and run automated tests.

-Email me if you want to put this together and you get stuck in the details.
+If you want to put this together but get stuck on the details, ask away on the [forum](https://luapower.org), we'll help you seeing it through.

 [website-src]:        https://github.com/luapower/website